-14 Jigsaw Puzzles You Can Finish in a Day
+14 Jigsaw Puzzles (500 Pieces) You Can Finish in a Day

 Jigsaw puzzles bring families and friends together over a difficult task that results in something beautiful.
 Thousand piece puzzles tend to be the most popular, but they can be quite time-consuming.

 Five-hundred piece puzzles offer some intricacy, but you can finish one in an afternoon, especially with some help.
 So you can get straight to enjoying this puzzle sweet spot, we searched high and low for the best 500 piece puzzles, ruling out brands with poorly cut or even missing pieces along the way.
 You're just a few clicks away from getting the perfect fit for your next indoors-y adventure!

 Galison is one of the few puzzlemakers out there that still makes reliable, beautiful photography puzzles.
 There's not too much going on in this vibrant piece to trip you up, which is ideal for beginners or people who might be a little rusty.

 Once completed, the puzzle looks good enough to eat, particularly on a hot summer day.
 Just make sure you have some real popsicles on hand to celebrate!

 For when you can’t choose between a cityscape and a landscape

 Puzzle purists can debate into the night over whether landscapes or city skylines are more arduous to put together, but why should you have to choose?
 This Ravensburger puzzle lets you tackle similar skyscraper pieces while also providing some flora and fauna.

 If you’re looking for a rare puzzle style